NVIDIA/hpc-container-maker/docs/building_blocks.md

 to subsequent container image build steps; the environment is available when the container image is run.
-To set the HPC-X environment in subsequent build steps you can explicitly call `source /usr/local/hpcx/hpcx-init.sh && hpcx_init` in each build step.
+To set the HPC-X environment in subsequent build steps you can explicitly call `source /usr/local/hpcx/hpcx-init.sh && hpcx_load` in each build step.
 If this value is set to `False`, then the environment is set such that the environment is visible to both subsequent container image build steps and when the container image is run.